FIWARE/tutorials.Linked-Data/README.md

-It should be noted that According to the [JSON-LD Spec](https://www.w3.org/TR/json-ld/#the-context) : _"a context is used to map terms to IRIs."_ - An IRI (Internationalized Resource Identifier) is not necessarily a URL - see [here](https://fusion.cs.uni-jena.de/fusion/blog/2016/11/18/iri-uri-url-urn-and-their-differences/) and therefore it is not unexpected if elements such as `https://uri.etsi.org/ngsi-ld/name` do not actually resolve to a web-page.
-However many IRIs within JSON-LD `@context` files, such as `http://schema.org/address` do indeed return webpages with more information about themselves.
+It should be noted that According to the [JSON-LD Spec](https://www.w3.org/TR/json-ld/#the-context) : _"a context is used to map terms to IRIs."_ - An IRI (Internationalized Resource Identifier) is not necessarily a URL - see [here](https://fusion.cs.uni-jena.de/fusion/blog/2016/11/18/iri-uri-url-urn-and-their-differences/) and therefore it is not unexpected if elements such as `https://uri.etsi.org/ngsi-ld/name` do not actually resolve to a web page.
+However many IRIs within JSON-LD `@context` files, such as `http://schema.org/address` do indeed return web pages with more information about themselves.

 If you take the NGSI-LD [Core @context](https://uri.etsi.org/ngsi-ld/v1/ngsi-ld-core-context.jsonld)